Member, Board of Equalization, 1st District

 After working in the travel industry, Tanya's legislative career began when she was selected for the California Senate Fellows program in 2000, placed in the office of Senator Bob Margett.
 Following the fellowship, she served as Legislative Assistant to Assemblyman John J. Benoit, and Legislative Director to both Senator George Runner and Senator Sharon Runner.

 A California native, Tanya is a graduate of University of California, Davis and California State University, Fresno where she earned degrees in International Relations.
 Outside the office, she enjoys traveling, cycling, and reading.

-After working close to 30 years for the Board of Equalization, Brian was appointed to serve as a Professional Advisor to Vice Chair Runner in December 2014.
+After working close to 30 years for the Board of Equalization, Brian was appointed to serve as a Professional Advisor to Member Runner in December 2014.

 Brian began his BOE career in 1985 as a Tax Auditor in the Salinas Branch office and moved up the ranks while working in the Bakersfield office, Out-of-State District's Western States office, and the Internal Audit office.

 After serving more than 15 years as a first-line supervisor in the Western States office, Brian was promoted to Principal Auditor in the Fresno office in November 2012.
 In this role, Brian and the audit staff worked hard to educate Central Valley taxpayers on the partial farm exemption as well as the new manufacturing exemption.
 In addition to Brian's extensive experience with the BOE, he also has more than 23 years of personal income tax preparation experience.

 Born in Texas, Brian was raised in California.
 He graduated from Fresno State University and is an avid Bulldog fan.
 He and his wife, Shari, reside in Sacramento and enjoy college sports and traveling.
 Brian has two adult sons, Daniel and Philip, who also reside in the Sacramento area.